desihub/desiutil/doc/desiInstall.rst

     It may be manipulated by :mod:`desiutil.modules`.
 :envvar:`MODULESHOME`
     This variable points to the Modules infrastructure.
 If it is not set, it typically means that the system has no Modules infrastructure.
+This is needed to find the executable program that reads Module files.
 :envvar:`PYTHONPATH`
     Obviously this is important for any Python package!  :envvar:`PYTHONPATH` may be manipulated by :mod:`desiutil.modules`.